stacks-network/stacks-core/sip/sip-001-burn-election.md

 by passively winning elections -- they eventually must propagate the block in order for their rewards to materialize (even though this enables selfish mining; see below).

-_TODO: do we want to consider a 40%/60% transaction fee split here as well?_

 ## Leader volume limits